 "Snow falling on cedar."
 I say mockingly, until I hear something else.
 "No. Your heart, beating harder than normal."

 "You're a master of war, yet you know no words to speak of love.
 And then you go and save my life.
-There's no greater gift of love a teacher can give a student than that." she explained.
+There's no greater gift of love a teacher can give a student than that."
+She aver.

-I see it in her pretty dark hazel eyes that she is being sincere.
-Oh how I want to drown into her.
+I see it in her pretty, dark hazel eyes that she is being sincere.
+Oh, how I want to drown in her.
 I thought Lao 'Ma was the only woman I had a sexual urge for, though she never took me up on the offer, and now after what I'd done, she wouldn't ever.
 I know Akemi will as I catch a gleam in her dark orbs.

 "I have another gift I must ask of you."

-"I saw what you did to kill that coward, Kao." she said.
+"I saw what you did to kill that coward Kao."

 The pinch?
 She wants to learn the pinch.

-Next, I jabbed the fingers of both my hands into her neck, watching as she fell on her knees desperate to breathe.
+Next, I jabbed the fingers of both my hands into her neck, watching her fall on her knees, desperate to breathe.

 "You have thirty seconds to live."
 I taunt, leaning above her.
 "Is this what you want to learn?"

-Blood runs from her nose as she gasp for air, croaking.
-"Yes."
+Blood runs from her nose and she gasp for air, croaking, "Yes."

-I glare at her, a part of me wanting to see the life leave her body, while the other half needed to feel her body.
+I glare at her, a part of me wanting to see the life leave her body, whilst the other half needed to feel her body.

 Dropping down too, I undo the pinch.
 Her mouth makes a sibilant sound as she wheeze for oxygen.
-I wipe the trickle of blood off her bottom lip and nose.
+I wipe the trickle of blood off her upper lip and nose.

-"Do you desire me to be your Master?"
-I purr, running my hand in her ebony hair, much like my own, before gripping it tightly.
+"Do you desire me to be your master?"
+I purr, running my hand in her ebony hair much like my own, gripping it tightly.

-She winces, but manage to say.
-"You already are."
+She winces, but manage to acquiesce, "You already are."

 I refuse to hold myself back any longer.
-I kiss her small luscious lips, forcing my tongue into the cavern of her mouth, exploring it, wanting to take and taste every ounce of her.
-Akemi's silent moans drove me on as I held her hair in a vise grip, plunging my tongue deeper down her throat, unlike a savage.
+I kiss her small, luscious lips, forcing my tongue into the cavern of her oral aperture, exploring it, desiring to take and taste every ounce of her.
+Akemi's silent moans drives me on while I hold her hair in a vise-grip, plunging my tongue deeper down her throat unlike a savage.

 "Not like this."
 I repeat out loud, drawing away.

-"I'll teach you, then you can teach me." she tells me, gently kissing my lips.
-After that, she said.
-"I'll help you forget about the stress of life."
-Going for one more, she claimed.
-"I'll cure and aid you in leaving your shifting madness behind."
+"I'll teach you, then you can teach me."
+Akemi imparts to me, gently kissing my lips.
+"I'll help you forget about the stress of life.
+I will cure and aid you in leaving your shifting madness behind."

-Hearing that false assertion, I closed off our kiss.
+Hearing that false assertion, I ended our kiss.
 I am not some sort of affliction that can be cured.
-Mines is power, and one day every living soul will know my name to represent fear in all locations of Gaia.
+Mines is power, and one day, every living soul will know my name to represent fear in all locations of Gaia.

-Akemi must have known something was wrong now.
-Ha, maybe she could hear it in my heartbeat, because I'm ready to lay into her, and not with my fingers, but with my new grand katana.
+Gazing at her, Akemi must have known something was wrong now, a miscalculation on her part.
+Ha, perhaps she can hear it in my heartbeat because I'm ready to lay into her, and not with my fingers, but with my new Grand katana...

 My katana, where is it?

-I look to the right of me, seeing its blade sticking into the snow covered grass.
+I glance to the right of me, looking at its blade sticking into the snow-covered grass.
 Damn it, I dropped it carelessly when I put the pinch on Akemi.
-Turning back to face her, Akemi was already taking off her furs that protected against the cold and untied the sash to her white kimono that was wrapped around her waist, exposing the erect black crests on her petite ample breasts to me.
+Turning back to face her, Akemi was already taking off the furs that protected her against the cold and untied the sash to the white kimono that's wrapped around her waist, exposing the erect black crests on her ample breasts to me.

-She take my hands again, placing them on both her bosoms.
-"Make love to me, Master.
-I'll teach you."
+She takes both my hands this time, placing them on her bosoms.
+"Make love to me...
+I'll teach you, Master."

-At this moment, I fell into her, and secretly knew that I wouldn't deny her anything.
+At this moment, I fell into her and secretly knew, I wouldn't deny her anything.

 Return to the Academy